ajdeguzman/app-ideas/README.md

 ### myBarberya

-an app that will let you select hairstyle, browse list of accredited barber shops and view price list of services. the app also lets you make a booking to the barbershop. they will do the hairstyle you've selected to the app. user is also able to add side comments regarding what he wants with the hairstyle that he wants.
+an app that will let you select hairstyle, browse list of accredited barber shops and view price list of services. the app also lets you make a booking to the barbershop. they will do the hairstyle you've selected to the app. user is also able to add side comments regarding what he wants with the hairstyle.